lisa-pinto/thesis-site/content/post/gallery.md

 <!-- img 3 -->
 <div style="padding:5%; justify-content: center;">
 <img src="/images/gallery/dotline.png" style="width:200px;">
-<br>The Dot and the Line - A Romance in Lower Mathematics, by Tom and Jerry's Chuck Jones
+<br>The Dot and the Line - A Romance in Lower Mathematics, by Chuck Jones (Artist of Tom and Jerry)
 <br><a href="https://www.youtube.com/watch?v=D_QhIVYlcmE">Youtube</a>
 </div>
 </div>